 Ask vendors about updated terms.
 Consider creative solutions like discounts for on-time payments.

-Evaluate a potential price increase by weighing lost revenue against your customers’ ability to pay.
+Evaluate changes by weighing lost revenue against your customers’ ability to pay.

 Action: Research the potential consequences of any cost-cutting efforts to help you avoid surprises.
 For example, skipping payroll may violate the Fair Labor Standards Act, and skipping payroll taxes may lead to a penalty from the IRS.